 Dogs in pain often lay only flat on their sides, rather than curled up in their beds.
 They might be slower moving, sleeping a lot more, and seemingly disinterested in things they used to love.
 Another sign your dog is in pain is unexplained accidents in the house.
 It’s often painful to stand after lying down, and sometimes pets aren’t able to get outside fast enough.
 Sometimes squatting to urinate and defecate is avoided, and you’ll notice that your pet will start leaving messes in her bed.
 All of these things can be attributed to pain – often in older dogs, but sometimes in our younger ones too.

-Being able to identify early signs of pain can lead to a much more comfortable outcome for both you and your dog.
+Being able to identify early signs of pain can lead to a much more comfortable outcome for you both.
 With early veterinary care, you can often start treatment before the condition worsens, regardless of cause.
-If old age is the culprit, you’ll be more aware and educated on keeping your loved one comfortable and happy through his latter years.
+If old age is the culprit, you’ll be ready to keep your dog comfortable and happy in his latter years.
 By keeping our pets happy, we keep ourselves happy too.
 And there’s nothing more important than sharing a peaceful, lighthearted life with our best friends.